- Easy-to-use interface

 The Data Breach Scanner scans the web and returns a list of website and credit card accounts that have been involved in a breach.
 Clicking on a result opens a record of that breach, complete with the type of information that was leaked (password, phone number, employer, etc.), the date and description of the breach, and a security recommendation.
 In the case of compromised passwords, it also includes a one-click option to change the password.
 Both of these excellent features are only accessible with a premium subscription.

 Similar to other password managers, NordPass offers multiple subscription plans that unlock more features as you move up the pricing tiers.
 The free version allows you to save unlimited passwords, credit cards, and notes, and sync your data across devices.
 However, you can only stay logged in to NordPass on one device at a time.
 You also can’t share items with others, run password health reports, or access the Data Breach Scanner.
-For $4.99 a month, the Premium plan lifts these restrictions and adds the ability to add NordVPN and 10GB of NordLocker encrypted cloud storage for additional costs.
-The Family Premium plan includes the same for up to five users.
+For $1.49 a month, the Premium plan lifts these restrictions and adds the ability to add NordVPN and 10GB of NordLocker encrypted cloud storage for additional costs.
+For $4.99 a month, the Family plan includes the same for up to six users.
 Both paid plans can be used free for 30-days.